 You may hold ADSs either (A) directly (i) by having an American Depositary Receipt, also referred to as an ADR, which is a certificate evidencing a specific number of ADSs, registered in your name, or (ii) by having ADSs registered in your name in the Direct Registration System, or (B) indirectly by holding a security entitlement in ADSs through your broker or other financial institution.
 If you hold ADSs directly, you are a registered ADS holder, also referred to as an ADS holder.
 This description assumes you are an ADS holder.
-If you hold the ADSs indirectly, you must rely on the procedures of your broker or other financial institution.
+If you hold the ADSs indirectly, you must rely on the procedures of your broker or other financial institution to assert the rights of ADS holders described in this section.
 You should consult with your broker or financial institution to find out what those procedures are.